 Once you have logged into CIS and Confirmed Your Intent to Enroll, international students are eligible to register for classes.
 To determine your registration date, which is the first day that you can begin registering for classes online, login into CIS and click “View your Registration Dates” under the “Registration” heading.
 On, or any time after your registration date, you may add/drop available classes to your schedule through CIS.
 For detailed, step-by-step instructions about how to find and add classes to your schedule, please click here.
 In addition, Office of the Registrar has a useful FAQ page that answers many common questions.

 Incoming students are welcome to contact an academic advisor prior to registering for classes.
-A list of academic program advisors, as well as information about how to schedule an appointment can be found on the University College website.
+A list of academic program advisors, as well as information about how to schedule an appointment can be found on the Academic Advising Center website.

 Please note that non-visa seeking first-year freshman and transfer students (U.S. Citizens) must attend an on-campus orientation before being able to register for classes.
 Incoming international students can sign up to receive academic advising, but it is not required in order to register for classes.